How to Find a Medi-Cal Approved Doula in California

 navigate breastfeeding challenges

 For many mothers, the early weeks after birth are the most tender and demanding.
-Having consistent support during the 40 days postpartum can help create a more restful and supported recovery.
+Having support during the 40 days postpartum can help create a more restful and smooth recovery.

 Steps to Find a Medi-Cal Approved Doula in California

-Finding a doula who accepts insurance can feel confusing at first, but the process usually becomes easier when broken down into clear steps.
+Finding a doula who accepts your insurance may seem daunting at first.
+But the process is fairly straight forward when broken down into a a couple of clear steps.

 Confirm Your Insurance Coverage

-Start by checking whether your health plan includes doula benefits.
-If you are enrolled in Medi-Cal, your Managed Care Plan may cover doula services.
+Start by checking whether your health care plan includes doula benefits.
+If you are enrolled in Medi-Cal, your Managed Care Plan should cover doula services.

 Your plan’s member services department can confirm: